-Voluntary AD&D can be enroled in at anytime by completing the Active Employee Enrolment/Change Form and submitting it to the Human Resources or Payroll Services office.
+Voluntary AD&D - Participation is optional.
+Enrolment or changes can be made at anytime by completing the Active Employee Enrolment/Change Form and submitting it to the Human Resources or Payroll Services office.
 The effective date will be the first day of the following month.